Did future ownership goals dictate Russell Wilson’s wishlist of possible trade destinations?

 A report from SI.com Monday, though, stated that Seahawks veterans were “holding firm’’ in their commitment to for now sit out voluntary on-field workouts (the team has no media access for OTAs until Thursday).

-The report stated Wilson is among those veterans not taking part in onfield drills as OTAs begin, noting he remains in offseason base of southern California working out (he was reported to be at the Mariners-Padres game Friday night in San Diego).
+The report stated Wilson is among those veterans not taking part in on-field drills as OTAs begin, noting he remains in offseason base of southern California working out.
+(He was reported to be at the Mariners-Padres game Friday night in San Diego.)

 As Carroll noted last week, all players have been taking part in virtual meetings throughout the offseason — meetings that began in mid-April.

-So, even if not in Seattle doing onfield workouts, Wilson and other vets are still doing the work of learning the playbook, which is especially critical for the offense with a new coordinator in Shane Waldron.
+So, even if not in Seattle doing on-field workouts, Wilson and other vets are still doing the work of learning the playbook, which is critical for the offense with new coordinator Shane Waldron.

 When Wilson does show up, will he have to mend some fences with coaches or offensive linemen after stating that he was also frustrated with getting sacked so often during his career?